Ken Starr: Clinton–Lewinsky scandal, Paula Jones lawsuit

 In his deposition for the Paula Jones lawsuit, Clinton denied having "sexual relations" with Monica Lewinsky.
 On the basis of the evidence provided by Monica Lewinsky, a blue dress stained with Clinton's semen, Ken Starr concluded that this sworn testimony was false and perjurious.

 During the deposition in the Jones case, Clinton was asked, "Have you ever had sexual relations with Monica Lewinsky, as that term is defined in Deposition Exhibit 1, as modified by the Court?"
 The definition included contact with the genitalia, anus, groin, breast, inner thigh, or buttocks of a person with an intent to arouse or gratify the sexual desire of that person, any contact of the genitals or anus of another person, or contact of one's genitals or anus and any part of another person's body either directly or through clothing.
 The judge ordered that Clinton be given an opportunity to review the agreed definition.
 Clinton flatly denied having sexual relations with Lewinsky.
 Later, at the Starr grand jury, Clinton stated that he believed the definition of "sexual relations" agreed upon for the Jones deposition excluded his receiving oral sex.

 Starr's investigation eventually led to the impeachment of President Clinton, with whom Starr shared Times Man of the Year designation for 1998.
 Following his impeachment, the president was acquitted in the subsequent trial before the United States Senate as all 45 Democrats and 10 Republicans voted to acquit.

 Second thoughts on DOJ request

 In 2004, Starr expressed regret for ever having asked the Department of Justice to assign him to oversee the Lewinsky investigation personally, saying, "the most fundamental thing that could have been done differently" would have been for somebody else to have investigated the matter.

 Criticism and political satire

-As with many controversial figures, Kenneth Starr was the subject of political satire.
-For example, the book, And the Horse He Rode in On by James Carville attempted to portray Mr. Starr's time as special prosecutor in comically negative light.
+Kenneth Starr was the subject of political satire in the book And the Horse He Rode in On by James Carville.